krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-09-async-manual.md

 - Applications in distributed architecture, even if single request is processed by single thread usually there are remote calls to other services

-In the last example we can extract profile for each microservice to understand behaviour of the request processing in such a distributed architecture.
+In the last example we can extract a profile for each microservice to understand behavior of the request processing in such a distributed architecture.
 This is doable, but consumes a lot of time.

 All the problems mentioned above can be covered by **contextual profiling**.
 The concept is pretty trivial.
-Every time when any thread is executing any work, that work is done is some context (eg. in context of a single request).
+Every time when any thread is executing any work, that work is done in some context (eg. in context of a single request).
 Instead of just doing that work we do:

 ```java